 The APBT exhibits great levels of endurance in many different areas.
 Due to their high Type IIA & Type IIB muscle fibres including their highly efficient cardiovascular and respiratory systems the APBT have incredible speed endurance, aerobic endurance and muscular endurance.
 This means they are able to maintain a high intensity of work rate for longer.
 This is unique compared to other breeds who generally lose intensity as the duration of the activity increases.
 It can be said that this endurance ability has been developed through needing to perform for long bouts in the pit.
 It’s important that today’s APBT still exercise their endurance in order to burn excess energy and maintain healthy.

 One of the best ways to boost endurance is through running related activities.
-Specialised Fetch training like our Ballfit12 Program is perfect because it uses the APBT’s natural high prey drive to develop endurance through the specific Ball based movements.
+Specialised Fetch training is perfect because it uses the APBT’s natural high prey drive to develop endurance through the specific Ball based movements .
 Treadmill running is also highly beneficial, especially for those days when weather is poor.
 Our specialist Slatmill provides you with the ability to also track your dogs workout via our speed computer.

 Canine agility is defined by a dogs ability to rapidly change body direction, accelerate, or decelerate.
 Canine agility was not only crucial for fighting dogs but is essential for most working dogs today involved in hunting, protection, flyball and of course the agility sport.